-Downy mildew was first reported on basil in Uganda in 1930.
-The disease did not attract international attention until it recently appeared in several new locations; Italy (2004), France (2005) South Africa (2006), Iran (2007) United States, in Florida (2007) and Argentina (2008).
+Downy mildew is caused by the oomycete Peronospora belbahrii.
+The disease was first reported on basil in Uganda in 1930, but did not attract international attention until it appeared in several new locations; Italy (2003), France (2004) South Africa (2005), Iran (2006) United States (Florida, 2007) and Argentina (2008).
 During 2008 and 2009, the disease occurred throughout the east coast in epidemic proportions both in the field and in greenhouses.
 Considerable economic losses occurred in Massachusetts during that time and we anticipate basil downy mildew will be a major disease of basil in the US in the foreseeable future.
 Long distance transport from FL to MA might be explained by aerial dispersal of spores but rapid transcontinental transport probably occurred via infested seed sold internationally.
-Although the downy mildew pathogen has been detected in basil seed; seed transmission is probably a rare event.
+Although the downy mildew pathogen has been detected in basil seed, seed transmission is probably a rare event.
 Air-borne dissemination from infected plants is more likely.

-Infected leaves develop diffuse yellowing on the top of the leaf but distinctly vein-bounded patches on the bottom.
-When spores are produced, a characteristic gray, fuzzy growth on the underside of the leaves is evident.
+Leaf yellowing is often the first symptom of basil downy mildew.
+Yellowed areas are usually bordered by leaf veins.
+When spores are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
+Sporulation on the upper surfaces of leaves may be seen in severe cases.
 Symptoms of downy mildew on basil can easily be mistaken for a nutritional deficiency.
-The fuzzy growth of spores on the underside of the leaf looks as if soil had been splashed onto the leaf under-surface.
+The fuzzy growth of spores on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.

 Cultural Controls & Prevention:

 The most important environmental factors favoring disease development are high humidity and extended leaf wetness.
 These factors can be reduced by:

 - Toward evening, heat and vent the greenhouse, especially when warm days are followed by cool nights.